mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ### Selection marker

-It's not easy on the example images, but actually there's a white rectangular border around the place where the current item is located in the first horizontal axis.
+Perhaps not easy to notice on the example images, but actually there's a white rectangular border around the current item's place on the topmost horizontal axis.
 It's position is fixed and does not move even during scrolling.

 I'll create an empty, border-only Rectangle for it.
 Since it's over everything else in the theme, I'll put it to the bottom of the whole file, after the `gameAxisDelegate`'s definition.